pxsushil/apigateway-asg-update/README.md

 API to update AutoScaling group (values for min, max, and desired count as values for the mentioned autoscaling group.)

-Step1:- First we are creating an s3 bucket and an object (Lambda function code ) into it.
+Step1:- First we are creating an s3 bucket and an object (Lambda function code ) in it.
 For that, we have an s3 directory for Terraform code first we will deploy that.

 ```